 Will this course help a travel blogger?

 Absolutely.
-In fact, our alumna who won the Lowell Thomas ??? travel writing's Pulitzer ?????coauthors The Vacation Girls blog (Kara Williams).
+In fact, our alumna who won the Lowell Thomas -- travel writing's Pulitzer -- coauthors The Vacation Gals blog (Kara Williams).

 I'm interested in both the travel writing workshop and the new media bootcamp.
 Which should I take first?